dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

 specific to interacting with D-Wave's compute infrastructure during initial development and maintenance.

-*   Ensure that you do not set up references (e.g., decision :ref:`variable <concept_variables>` labels) in your model that could be mapped back to sensitive business data because such references would appear in your submitted problems.
+*   Ensure that your formulated models do not have identifiable business data or references to such data by refraining from using references (e.g., decision :ref:`variable <concept_variables>` labels) in your model that could be mapped back to sensitive business data because such references would appear in your submitted problems.

 *   Grant your application only the minimal required access to sensitive data, such as personally identifiable information (PII).